Machine learning in healthcare:

 Unleash the power of ML

 While the benefits of machine learning in healthcare are apparent and indisputable, its implementation requires significant resources and operational changes within medical organizations, which can't happen overnight.
-Still, while the demand for healthcare services is growing, banking on ML technology remains the best solution.
+Still, while the demand for healthcare services is growing, the use of machine learning remains the best solution.
 For machine learning and artificial intelligence to solve healthcare legacy challenges, medical institutions must shift from tests and pilot projects to fully-functional machine learning solutions.
 And Itransition's ML experts are here to help.

 Service